Urban Ring Project: Project proposal

 The proposed project has three phases.
 The first phase has been partially implemented.
 Phase 1, as it is commonly called, involves expanding "crosstown" bus lines serving the entire corridor and "express commuter" lines connecting to suburban locations.
 Phase 2 would create six overlapping bus rapid transit lines forming a complete ring around downtown Boston.
-Phase 3 includes the implementation of rail service on the most heavily traveled portion of the ring, from Assembly Square in southeastern Somerville to Nubian Square in the Roxbury neighborhood of Boston, via East Cambridge.
+Phase 3 includes the implementation of rail service on the most heavily traveled portion of the ring, from Assembly Square in Somerville to Nubian Square in the Roxbury neighborhood of Boston, via East Cambridge.

 Phase 1

 Phase 1, as recommended in the 2001 Major Investment Study, was to add interim service within 5 years while planning and construction took place for further phases.
 The three existing crosstown (CT) bus routes would have been modified, and eight additional crosstown routes added.
 Two express commuter (EC) routes would also have been added to provide radial service to portions of the corridor.
 (A third route, EC3, was dropped from consideration due to low projected ridership.)
 Phase 1 was to cost $98.5 million, primarily for acquisition of 100 new buses and expansion of bus garages.
 Because of the limited construction scope, it did not require further environmental review.